 Pizza & Puberty

-Preteen/teen girls (9-13 yrs olds) and their askable adult are warmly invited to an afternoon of learning, growing and celebrating puberty.
-Our workshop is designed to impart fact-based information, develop skills, and provide support.
-Each curious kid should bring one askable adult.
+Adolescents and their trusted adult are warmly invited to an afternoon of learning, growing and celebrating puberty.
+Our workshops are designed to impart fact-based information, develop skills, and provide support.
+Each curious kid should bring one trusted adult (siblings in the same class can share the adult).
+We like to say this is a sex ed course, but we don’t talk about sex!